• Skip to main content

 Cottage cheese

-6. Listening to their body and mind.
-Parents need to consistently check in with their child, ask questions and pay attention to all the subtle and not-so subtle-clues.
+6. Teach them to Listen to their body and mind.
+Parents need to check in with their child consistently, ask questions, and pay attention to all the subtle and not-so-subtle subtle-clues.
 Because even if they aren’t saying it, you will know when they need a break.
 This could be mental or physical exhaustion or burnout.
 They might not be comfortable asking for time off, but that’s when you need to do your job as a parent and step in.
 It might seem at the time to be a big deal to miss a week or two or even more of practice and games.
 But in the big scheme of life, I promise you that this will not make or break their sports careers.
 But it could make or break their bodies and minds.
-Talk to them about what burnout feels like and looks like and encourage them always to let someone know how they are feeling; parents, athletic trainers, coaches, or all of the above.
+Talk to them about what burnout feels like and looks like, and encourage them always to let someone know how they are feeling: parents, athletic trainers, coaches, or all of the above.
 Then, we need to respect this and make sure they get the time off they need.
 Otherwise, you might find your child another statistic in the 70% of kids who quit sports by age 13.

 Created in conjunction with the National Athletic Trainers’ Association (NATA) and At Your Own Risk